Areeba-Khan91/DeveloperHub_Corporation-Advanced-Internship-Task-01/README.md

-Task 1: News Topic Classifier Using BERT
+📰 Task 1: News Topic Classification Using BERT

-Objective of the Task
+🎯 Objective

-The goal was to build a robust Natural Language Processing (NLP) model to classify news headlines into four distinct categories: World, Sports, Business, and Sci/Tech.
-This task focused on leveraging state-of-the-art Transformer models for text classification.
+To build a robust Natural Language Processing (NLP) model capable of classifying news headlines into four categories:

+World

+Sports

+Business

+Sci/Tech

+The task emphasizes the use of state-of-the-art Transformer models for text classification.

-Methodology / Approach
+🛠 Methodology / Approach

-Dataset: Utilized the AG News Dataset from Hugging Face.
+Dataset: AG News Dataset (Hugging Face)

+Preprocessing:

+Tokenization using BertTokenizer

-Preprocessing: Implemented tokenization using BertTokenizer, including padding and truncation to handle varying headline lengths.
+Applied padding and truncation to manage variable headline lengths

+Model Architecture:

-Architecture: Fine-tuned the bert-base-uncased model using the Hugging Face Trainer API.
+Fine-tuned bert-base-uncased using the Hugging Face Trainer API

+Optimization:

-Optimization: Employed Transfer Learning to adapt the pre-trained BERT weights to the specific news classification task.
+Leveraged Transfer Learning to adapt pre-trained BERT weights for news classification

+Deployment:

-Deployment: Created a live interaction interface using Gradio to allow users to input headlines and see real-time predictions.
+Built a live prediction interface using Gradio for real-time headline classification

-Key Results or Observations
+📊 Key Results & Observations

-Performance: The model achieved high accuracy and a strong F1-score, significantly outperforming traditional machine learning models (like Naive Bayes).
+Performance: Achieved high accuracy and strong F1-score, outperforming traditional ML models such as Naive Bayes

-Observation: Fine-tuning BERT proved that "bidirectional context" is crucial for understanding short headlines where keyword-based approaches often fail.
+Insight: Bidirectional context in BERT is crucial for understanding short headlines where keyword-based models fail